 We've tested the 27" S2716DG, another size is available.

 If someone comes across a different type of panel or if their Dell S2716DG doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 Update 07/09/2018: The S2716DG we reviewed was manufactured in September 2017 (A07 Revision).

 The Dell S2716DGR is a good monitor overall.
 It excels as a gaming monitor thanks to its many related features.
-It's priced quite competitively too, so it tends to be a good choice if you're looking for a gaming monitor (see our recommendations for the best gaming monitors, the best 4k gaming monitors, and the best PC gaming monitors).
+It's priced quite competitively too, so it tends to be a good choice if you're looking for a gaming monitor (see our recommendations for the best gaming monitors and the best 4k gaming monitors).